ganbarodigital/go_glob/README.md

 ### What Is A Glob Pattern?

+A _glob pattern_ (or just _pattern_ for short) can be used as a filter, and/or as a search term.

+* a filter when used with [glob.Match()](#match)),
-A _glob pattern_ (or just _pattern_ for short) is both a filter (when used with [glob.Match()](#match)) and a search term (when used with the other match methods).
+* both a filter and a search term when used with the other [match methods](#match-methods)

 Historically, it was used in UNIX shells to find a list of matching filenames using a simple set of wildcards.
 (This is known as __pathname expansion__ today.)
 As UNIX shells became more powerful, they added the ability to manipulate the contents of strings.
-Instead of inventing new syntax, they took the existing pathname expansion, and reused (most!) of it against arbitrary strings too.
+Instead of inventing new syntax, they took the existing pathname expansion support, and reused (most!) of it against arbitrary strings too.

 It's such an integral part of using UNIX systems that many UNIX services and daemons have added their own support for globbing over the years.

-### What Can Go Into A Glob Pattern?
+### What Does A Glob Pattern Look Like?

 A glob pattern is made from: